How To Catch Any Fish

 Where to get the big Rainbow Trout

-I'm going to exclude hybrid stockers and tailwater fish.
+I'm going to exclude hybrid stockers and tailwater fish, and also Steelhead.

 California and some other states have stocked fish that are genetically bred to get huge, but that just doesn't seem the same.
 These stocked fish do not fight as hard as the wild ones and generally do not have the brilliant colors that the wild ones do.
 Their fins are often torn as well, although if they survive in the wild for long enough they grow back.